core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : An unique identifier for a particular item being published and/or subscribed to.
 A Broker uses the topics to match subscriptions to publications.
 A reference to a Topic on a Broker is a valid CoAP URI.
 Topics have to be created and configured before any data can be published.
 Clients may propose new topics to be created; however, it is up to the broker to choose if and how a topic is created.
 The broker also decides the URI of each topic.
 Topics are represented as a resource collection.
 The creation, configuration, and discovery of topics at a broker is specified in {{topics}}.
 Interactions about the topic data are in {{topic-data-interactions}}.

 topic configuration:
 : Every topic is composed of two URIs topic configuration and topic data.
-The topic configuration resource is used by a client to create, configure, update and delete configuration topics (see {#topics}).
+The topic configuration resource is used by a client to create, configure, update and delete configuration topics (see {{topics}}).

 topic data:
 : Every topic is composed of two URIs topic configuration and topic data.
-The topic data resource is used by publishers and subscribers to publish (POST) and subscribe (GET with Observe) to data (see {#topics}).
+The topic data resource is used by publishers and subscribers to publish (POST) and subscribe (GET with Observe) to data (see {{topics}}).

 ## CoAP Publish-Subscribe Architecture